michelp/hillisp/README.md

   - Multi-device support.

-  - Currently only 64 bit integer xectors are supported, but code is in place to support all the main CUDA numeric types and nested xectors.
+  - Currently only 64 bit integer and double xectors are supported, but code is in place to support all the main CUDA numeric types and nested xectors.

   - Data-loading functions to fill xectors from data in files.